Rjpdude/twbs-react-grid/README.md

 **Reference:** [Bootstrap 4.4 - Grid Options](https://getbootstrap.com/docs/4.4/layout/grid/#grid-options)

-The `Col` element is meat of grid layout.
+The `Col` element is the meat of the grid layout.
 A column can declare it's size on each breakpoint (1 through 12, equal or auto).
 Columns will assume an equal size by default.
 For more information on how column sizing works, see the reference above.
 The `size` property is the extra small / default size of the column.

 The breakpoint values for column elements can also be an object describing the [Element Properties](#element-properties) at the given breakpoint and/or the actual breakpoint size.